nibelungster/SMSGatekeeper/README.md

 How to start:

-1. Donload and build solution
+1. Download and build solution
 2. You are supposed to have an RabbitMQ installed in you PC (as service or docker conatiner)

 <img width="752" alt="image" src="https://github.com/user-attachments/assets/217cb545-c2eb-487e-ad1a-bb068c4e6632">